zulfian23/jollpi-text-editor/README.md

 # Jollpi

+> ⚠️ **Note:** This repository is for the legacy Python 2 / GTK 2 version (Jollpi 2.x).
+> The modern Python 3 / GTK 4 version is available here: [Jollpi 3 on GitHub](https://github.com/username/jollpi3)

 **Jollpi** is a lightweight, feature-rich text editor built using Python and GTK.
 Originally developed as a college final project in 2010, Jollpi is designed to be simple, fast, and useful for programmers working on Linux systems.

 👉 **Jollpi** was originally hosted on SourceForge in 2011.
 You can still access the original project page here: